GeminiLight/virne/README.md

 # Virne

+> Developing ... & News
+>
+> `v0.2` Release one Model-base RL (MCTS) approach and one Model-free RL (PG-CNN) algorithm
+>
+> `v0.1` Release the implementation of environment and some heuristics-based solvers for VNE problem

 **Virne** is a framework for Virtual Network Embedding (VNE) problem with the following characteristics:

 - **Lightweight**: Environments and algorithms are implemented concisely, using three necessary dependencies (networkx, numpy, pandas).